SAP/cloud-security-services-integration-library/samples/sap-java-buildpack-api-usage/README.md

 - [Maintain Roles for Applications](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/7596a0bdab4649ac8a6f6721dc72db19.html).

 ## Access the application
 After deployment, the application router will trigger authentication.
-If you have assigned the role-collection provided in the [xs-security.json](./xs-security.json) to your user, you will see an output like:
+If you have assigned the role-collection provided in the [xs-security.json](./xs-security.json) to your user, you will see an output like when calling `https://approuter-sap-java-buildpack-api-usage-<<ID>>.<<LANDSCAPE_APPS_DOMAIN>>`:

 ```
 Client ID: sap-java-buildpack-api-usage!t5721